Stedoss/ossapi/docs/creating-a-client.rst

     user = api.user("tybug2", key=UserLookupKey.USERNAME)
     print(user.id)

 With that, you're ready to go!
-Take a look at :doc:`Endpoints <endpoints>` to see documentation for other endpoints, grouped by category (or look at the left sidebar).
+Take a look at :doc:`Endpoints <endpoints>` to see documentation for all endpoints, grouped by category (or look at the left sidebar).

 ossapi's documentation follows the style of `osu-web's documentation <https://osu.ppy.sh/docs/index.html>`__ very closely, and models in ossapi match osu-web almost 1:1, so you can use the docs of one to supplement the other.